Click to share!

 vintage waves and pin curls

-Start with a lightweight mousse on damp hair.
-Use a curling iron or hot rollers to set sections away from your face, then gently finger-wave the sides upward.
+Start with lightweight mousse on damp hair.
+Use a curling iron or hot rollers to set sections away from your face.
+Gently finger-wave the sides upward.
 The key is directing everything away from your cheekbones for that perfect sculpted effect.
-Sea salt spray adds texture and helps everything hold longer without feeling stiff.

 Curly Styles: Natural Texture That Flatters Round Faces